 Condy wiped the sweat from his brow, smelled the odor of his own anxiety, thought a moment, handed Jigger a key.
 "Okay.
 Lock the friggin’ gate and come to the office.
-I’ll pay you now."
+I’ll pay you now.
+What about the driver?"

 Condy drove the Cadillac back into the yard, parked it well behind the house so it was not visible from the street.
 Jigger locked the steel gates and followed.